Tiffany Butcher: 2008–2016

 When Whitney disappears, Tiffany helps to find her as she has kept a diary of everything she hears.
 Whitney is then found and comes back home.
 Liam, Tiffany and Morgan are left devastated when Ricky leaves for a job in Dubai.
 Tiffany and her friends tease Janine when she is forced to clean Ian’s chip shop floor on her hands and knees.
 Janine buys presents for Liam and Morgan and upsets Tiffany by leaving her out because of the incident in the chip shop.
 Tiffany is devastated when Ricky leaves again for six months in Dubai.
 When Janine later buys her some presents, Tiffany rejects them.
 Tiffany makes friends with Shenice Quinn (Lily Harvey) and is delighted when Shenice is enrolled at her school.

 Tiffany is excited when Bianca is due to be released from prison in time for her Christmas concert.
 However, Ricky receives news that there is a delay and that Bianca will not be out in time.
 Tiffany is upset and does not put much effort into her performance, until Bianca appears halfway through, and Tiffany is overjoyed.
 She is then devastated when Pat dies, and when Ricky leaves again.
 Bianca is soon forced to reveal that she and Ricky have split up and he will not be returning.
 She then worries that Morgan's father Ray Dixon (Chucky Venn) will get into a relationship with Bianca after seeing them hugging, as she does not want any more changes, and Bianca has to explain there is nothing between them.
-Realising that Bianca is having some difficulties with her money, Tiffany and Morgan go to see Dot Cotton (June Brown) at the laundrette.
+Realising that Bianca is having some difficulties with her money, Tiffany and Morgan go to see Dot Branning (June Brown) at the laundrette.
 She tells them that when she had problems as a child, she felt better after being given a bath.
 Tiffany and Morgan then decide to run a bath for Bianca but accidentally leave the taps on when they go out.
 When they get home, the bath has overflowed and is leaking into the living room.
 They also find a kitten, which Bianca’s uncle Derek Branning (Jamie Foreman) helps to look after, and he encourages them to keep it a secret from the rest of the family and names it Joey.
 Bianca is later caught stealing money and returns to prison, but this time located in Suffolk.

 Tiffany then moves to Suffolk with the rest of her family to be near Bianca.
 She returns for Janine's wedding to Michael Moon (Steve John Shepherd), along with Ricky, Morgan and her aunt Diane Butcher (Sophie Lawrence).
 She then moves back to Walford with her family for when Bianca is released from prison.